Fire TV vs. Chromecast: It's an Amazon vs. Google Thing!

 You should get a Chromecast device if you:

 Now that I’ve listed all the structural differences between Fire TV and Chromecast, the rest falls squarely on your shoulders.
 Which ecosystem do you prefer?
 What’s your TV-viewing style?
 How comfortable are you with your smartphone?
 Once you answer these questions, you’ll figure out whether you’re an Amazon or a Google guy.

 Winner (overall): Chromecast

 What's the difference between Chromecast and Amazon Fire Stick?

 The primary difference between Chromecast and Amazon Fire Stick is in how they function.
 Firestick has an inbuilt operating system with menus and apps that you can access and navigate through voice commands or remote controls.
 Chromecast acts as a conduit between your smartphone and TV, casting the content from the apps on your phone to your TV.

 Which is better, Chromecast or Fire TV?

 It’s futile to argue whether Chromecast or Fire TV is better because they have core structural differences.
 Personally speaking, I prefer Fire TV because I like to access my TV independent of other devices, as I do a traditional TV.
 However, I also know people who prefer Chromecast because it turns the smartphone into a comprehensive remote control.

 Do I need Chromecast if I have a Smart TV?

 Whether you need Chromecast depends on your goals.
 Your smart TV will probably have all the apps you need for traditional streaming platforms, but it won’t necessarily have smartphone integration.
-As such, you should get a Chromecast only if you need to cast content from your phone that you can’t already access on your smart TV, such as your photo galleries, home videos, and Google Chrome web browser.
+As such, you should get a Chromecast only if you need to cast content from your phone that you can’t already access on your smart TVs, such as your photo galleries, home videos, and Google Chrome web browser.